Which detergents technology do you need?

 The most common detergent is soap, a sodium salt of fatty acids.
-In order to increase the solubility, modern detergents contain alkyl-benzene sulfonates.
+To increase solubility, modern detergents contain alkyl-benzene sulfonates.
 In fact, these compounds (polar sulfonate group) are more soluble in hard water than soap (polar carboxylate group).
 Polar sulfonate is less likely to bind to calcium and other ions of the hard water than polar carboxylate.

 Detergent manufacturing process

-Detergent manufacturing involves mixing the raw materials in large tanks and the manufacturing process can be in batch as well as continuous.
+Detergent manufacturing involves mixing the raw materials in large tanks; the manufacturing process can be batch as well as continuous.
 Raw materials are selected based on the form and properties of the desired end product.
-It is essential to mix all ingredients thoroughly, to ensure that the chemicals are evenly distributed in the detergent.
+It is essential to mix all ingredients thoroughly in a mixer machine to ensure that the chemicals are evenly distributed in the detergent.

 Packing your detergent products